 5.I’m a shameless self-promoter.

-That is, I work hard to get my work out there, to connect with fans and have a real social working relationship with the people who support me and read my stuff.
-I’m a fairly active blogger (50,000 views here and climbing), and I believe that writing isn’t just a product you make; it’s a way of living in the world that makes it better for you and everyone your work touches.
+That is, I work hard to get my work out there, to connect with fans and have a real, cross-platform, social working relationship with the people who support me and read my stuff.
+[Case in point: please check out and support my successful Kickstarter project between now and August 14!]
+I was once a fairly active blogger (50,000 views here and climbing) and could be again.
+I believe that writing isn’t just a product you make; it’s a way of living in the world that makes it better for you and everyone your work touches.
 So why not work hard to make sure it touches as many people as possible?

-4.I’m 100% legit when it comes to the details of my work.
+4.I’m 100% legit when it comes to the many tiny details of my work.

 If you overfeed your horses on sweet grasses in the spring and fall, they can develop painful laminitis in their hooves, which makes them pretty unfit for all those heroic things your hero’s horse does.
 This is something you know before you throw in an off-handed line about the horse grazing while the hero does something cool.